GillPer/YouTube_Transcribe_Summarizer/README.md

 - Modify the summarization prompt to customize the output summary.
 The default prompt generates a concise summary of around 250 words.

 **Step 4: Summarize Transcript**
-- The app sends the transcript and prompt to Google Gini Pro, which returns a summary tailored to the prompt.
+- The app sends the transcript and prompt to Google Gemini Pro, which returns a summary tailored to the prompt.

 **Step 5: View Transcript and Summary**
 - The transcript and generated summary are displayed on the Streamlit interface for easy viewing and interpretation.